summerspt/summerspt.github.io/README.md

 # (WIP) Editorial - Jekyll Theme

 A Jekyll version of the "Editorial" theme by [HTML5 UP](https://html5up.net/).
+Updated by Paul Summers for use in a website building demo.

 ![Editorial Theme](assets/images/screenshot.jpg "Editorial Theme")